cklapperich/DocumentContextExtractor/README.md

 ## Demo

 See hybridsearchdemo.py for a demo of the extractor in action with Qdrant hybrid search, effectively re-implementing the blog post.
+All the OTHER parts of the blog post (reranking, hybrid search) are already well implemented in llama_index, in my opinion.

 ## Usage